gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Runtime/CompilerServices/Intrinsics/Gapotchenko.FX.Runtime.CompilerServices.Intrinsics/README.md

 such as processor features and operating system constraints are satisfied.
 When a combination or requirement is unsupported, or operating environment does not support intrinsic compilation, the original managed method implementation remains in use.

+You can retrieve the intrinsic capabilities in run time be checking the value of `Intrinsics.Capabilities` property.

 ## Native AOT Compatibility

 The methods defined using intrinsic machine code are fully compatible with native ahead-of-time compilation provided by .NET.